FAQEED Article 12EU

 Overview

-Under Article 12 of Directive (EU) 2023/1791, Member States must require owners and operators of in-territory data centres with installed information technology power demand of at least 500 kW to make specified energy-performance information publicly available.
+Under Article 12 of Directive (EU) 2023/1791, Member States must require owners and operators of in-territory data centres with of at least 500 kW to make specified energy-performance information publicly available.
 The reporting obligation does not apply to data centres used for, or providing services exclusively with the final aim of, defence and civil protection.

 Search this module